-Tim Phillips
+Tim D. Phillips

-Tim Phillips
+Tim D. Phillips

 Associate Professor

-Professional Profile
+Professional Biography

-Areas of interest: Tall fescue genetics, wide hybridization in the Festuca-Lolium complex, and grass-endophyte interactions.
+Areas of Interest: Tall fescue genetics, wide hybridization in the Festuca-Lolium complex, and grass-endophyte interactions.

 Books and Book Chapters